 Things To Keep in Mind

-Everyone You Meet is a Reflection of Yourself, all the good, the bad, and the ugly.
-We should use this mirror to make the world a better place.
+Everyone You Meet is a Reflection of Yourself.
+The challenge is learning to see the good, the bad, and the ugly.
+We can use this mirror to make the world a better place.
+That’s the real challenge.